×

 Autumn Gillard, Grand Staircase-Escalante Inter-Tribal Coalition

 The 2025 management plan covers all 1.87 million acres.
 It took two years to build.
 Six tribal nations helped shape it.
 It guides permittees and public use across the monument.
-It limits grazing.
+It limits grazing in especially fragile places.
 It protects dark night skies.
 It prohibits chaining.

-All of it disappears if the resolution passes.
+All of it would have disappeared if the resolution had passed.
+It didn't.

 What Chaining Means